Alfresco/alfresco-content-app/docs/extending.md

 #### Content View

-You can provide custom components that render particular type of the content based on extensions.
+You can provide custom components that render a particular type of the content based on extensions.

 ```json
 {